 Supporting animal law teachers

-This year we co-ordinated and ran Australia’s only animal law teacher professional development forum – the annual Animal Law Education Workshop (ALE Workshop).
+In 2018 and 2019, we co-ordinated and ran Australia’s only animal law teacher professional development forum – the annual Animal Law Education Workshop (ALE Workshop).
 The Workshop was held in Sydney and generously hosted by Maurice Blackburn Lawyers.
 Attended by Australia and New Zealand’s animal law lecturers and researchers, the ALE Workshop provides animal law teachers with the opportunity to share ideas and learn from the experiences and expertise of their peers.
+In 2019, we ran the Workshop in collaboration with our ALE partners, the Bond University Centre for Professional Legal Education.

-Pictured: Attendees at the Animal Law Education Workshop (2018).
+Pictured: Attendees at the Animal Law Education Workshop (2018), hosted at Maurice Blackburn Lawyers Sydney.